-This makes the Eclipse community a unique open source community.
-Not only are we interested in building open source code and community, but we are equally committed to creating a commercially successful ecosystem around that code.
-This combination of interests has been a key part of Eclipse's success.
+The dedication to this purpose makes the Eclipse community a unique open source community.
+That is, Eclipse’s ongoing success comes from this unique combination of a consistent interest in building open source code and community, and a sustained commitment to creating a commercially successful ecosystem around that code.

-In short, our vision for the Eclipse community is:
+In short, our vision for the Eclipse community is this:

 To be the leading community for individuals and organizations to collaborate on commercially-friendly open source.

 The following are the strategic goals of the Eclipse Foundation for 2020, as established by the Board of Directors.
 Overall, these goals represent a continued drive towards meeting our vision for the Eclipse community.